Diya-Veerbhan/Verification_Concepts/Setup&hold/04 Setup&Hold-03.md

 * Tclk(min) = 2+5+2=9ns
 * <b> Remember : Ts = Td(max)-Tclk(min) ; Th = Tclk(max)-Td(min) We wont use these equations but for hold
   violation data min delay and clk max delay is considered and similarly for setup violation; in order to remember these points, one should remeber these eqns.
-* Also for setup time one extra clk period is added to Tclk.
+* For setup violation calculation, not for setup time calculation : Also for setup time one extra clk period is added to Tclk.
 If not given, then Tclk(max) is considered to be clk period </b>

 * Hold volation :
   ![image](https://github.com/Diya-Veerbhan/Verification_Concepts/assets/64258231/724ccc9d-9c0c-4f64-b0ee-f0ba49361dac)